 Of course, people want the convenience of throwing their plastic bottles around like they were trash.
 Unfortunately, they do not have the hurl weight of glass.

 So, we have chosen to make light of this, just a little along with a serious conclusion as to the best choice of action we should take.
 The bottom line, we have to come to grips with the question, are there safe plastics for food?

 Spoiler Alert, plastic will not kill you, at least right away.

 Conflict of Hypocrisy, er eh, Interest Notice

-If it is #1, it is polyethylene or polyester.
-It should be noted that polyester is only 'suspected' of causing cancer and of being a 1970's uncomfortable fashion faux pas and remember, your innocent until proven guilty.
+The #1 is for polyethylene or polyester.
+It should be noted that polyester is only suspected of causing cancer and of being a 1970's uncomfortable fashion faux pas.
+To the fashion, remember, you are innocent until proven guilty.
 The chemical acetaldehyde was found to immigrate from such plastic bottle into the water they carried.
 Of course if you are conservative, you may not appreciate any kind of immigration.
 However, there are two sides to the immigration issue.
 These poor chemicals have to go somewhere.
 I have just chosen that they will not go into my gut.

 Also, the plastic does not clean well.
 Recommended: do not re-use bottles, save yourself, not the planet.

 There are hundreds of opinions on using plastic for food or drink.
 The vast majority of people do not care.
 This is why plastic is everywhere.